cloudmesh-community/book/chapters/preface/create.md

 ## Publishing the book to github

-:warning: This task should only be done by those with direct write priviledges. and never be part of a pull request.
+:warning: This task should only be done by those with direct write privileges. and never be part of a pull request.

-To publish the buuk say
+To publish the book say

 ```
 $ make publish